MateuxLucax/MateuxLucax/README.md

 ## A Software Engineer (who loves to play around with algorithms)

-I'm a Software Engineer (with a passion for Mobile Development 🤓) based in Brazil.
-My drive is to build great user experiences as if I was the target user who really enjoys a beautifully crafted experience.
+I'm a Software Engineer (with a passion for problem-solving 🤓) based in Brazil.
+My drive is to build great user experiences as if I were the target user who really enjoys a beautifully crafted experience.

 I usually work with: